SoaresMG/nuxt-mock-server/docs/features/modes.md

 });
 ```

-And use `defineMockInterceptorHandler` instead of `defineEventHandler` for the other route:
+And use <a href="../utilities/define-mock-interceptor-handler">`defineMockInterceptorHandler`</a> instead of `defineEventHandler` for the other route:

 ```ts
 export default defineMockInterceptorHandler((event) => {